Print this page

 Christian Men's Bible Study (CMF)

-Members of the Eldership and Diaconate are commissioned by Christ to be shepherds, to tend the flock that is your charge, serving willingly and humbly."
-(1 Peter 5:1-5) To that end and for the building up of Christ's church body today, the Elders host thirteen Shepherding Groups within First Christian Church.
+Laity and clergy serve together in a team approach to ministry.
+A volunteer Executive Board, made up of various members of the church, provides governance for the congregation.
+The church program and activities are planned and administered through volunteer ministry commissions.
+The elders serve as spiritual leaders of the congregation, sharing with the pastor in worship leadership, taking communion to homebound members, and providing leadership for all of the ministries of the church.
+The members of the Diaconate assist in numerous ways, serving "behind the scenes" both in worship and on every commission.
+Members of the Eldership and Diaconate are commissioned by Christ "to be shepherds, to tend the flock that is your charge, serving willingly and humbly."
+(1 Peter 5:2) To that end, the Elders host Shepherding Groups within First Christian Church.
 Their primary purpose is to provide personal and family support, as well as a helpful link between members having special needs/concerns and the Pastor/church leadership.
 In happy and sad occasions, it is appropriate for the Shepherding Group to provide support and love to the individual or family involved.

 Local Volunteer Affiliations

-Many of our Adult members are highly involved in community service organizations such as: Interfaith, Meals On Wheels, Help with our local shelters/youth homes, Wyoming Medical Center, Interfaith and Eldercare Advocates.
+Many of our adult members are highly involved in community service organizations such as: Interfaith, Meals On Wheels, local homeless shelters and youth homes, Wyoming Medical Center, Hospice and Eldercare Advocates.
+Our Social Action commission helps encourage church members to participate in community service.
+FCC regularly supports Casper's CROP Walk to benefit Church World Service and help combat hunger here and around the world.

-A variety of fellowship events and potluck dinners are held regularly throughout the year to help our church family get to know one another better!
+A variety of fellowship events and potluck dinners are held regularly throughout the year to help our church family get to know one another better.
+"Worship on the Mountain" is a special summer gathering in Beartrap Meadow.